-&lt;sup>5 Greenwashing (Link OED www.oed.com; a strategy in which disinformation is intentionally disseminated by an organization so as to present an environmentally responsible public image.
+&lt;sup>6 Greenwashing: A strategy in which disinformation is intentionally disseminated by an organization so as to present an environmentally responsible public image.

 Investment of own assets: The management company invests its own assets or assets held by the management company's unitholders and may select from the same investment universe as its funds/portfolios.